Go Back

 • Transfer the tray to the fridge for a minimum of 2 hours, or ideally overnight.

-• To finish, break the chocolate into a bowl and gradually melt in short bursts in the microwave or over a bain-marie.
-Dip your peppermint creams halfway into the chocolate, one at a time, and place back onto the lined trays.
+• To finish, break the chocolate into a bowl and gradually melt it in short bursts in the microwave or over a bain-marie.
+Dip your peppermint creams halfway into the chocolate, one at a time, and place them back onto the lined trays.

 • Return to the fridge for a few hours to set the chocolate.